Teaching Refind or Return to Handler

 Adding refind or return to handler to area searching and evidence or building searches saves you valuable time because your dog alone can cover much more ground that we can.

 When your dog is searching every item they find that holds the scent of the person they are looking for will be found too.
 This is evidence of where the person has been.

 When your dog takes you to objects you must always believe the item belonged to the person you seek because your dog is showing you a clue.
 Trust your dog.

 In the next lesson we’ll be discussing sending your dog to retrieve first aid kits, food and other emergency supplies by name that you might need if you are trapped or unable to leave people who are injured.

-After 30 years working with dogs, I really do believe any dog, any age, any breed can learn to do some of the lessons here to help their families and loved ones be safe and survive in an emergency situation.
+After over 30 years working with dogs, I really do believe any dog, any age, any breed can learn to do some of the lessons here to help their families and loved ones be safe and survive in an emergency situation.

 The smallest or oldest dog can learn to bark or nudge you in an emergency to alert you to danger, every dog is able to help in some way just as they would as a group or pack.
 Never underestimate your dog.

 Please pass these lessons on so others may benefit.